Quantum theory of molecular orientations: Outlook

-Intrinsic entanglement may seem surprising when it is thought of as a fragile resource, but it is, in fact, quite generic in Hamiltonian eigenstates and, more generally, in many-body state space \cite{gross_most_2009,bremner_are_2009}.
-We anticipate that the our symmetry-induced intra-species entanglement will be similar in spirit to fermionic entanglement \cite{Bartlett_reference_2007}.
-The ability to \textit{switch} between species with different degrees of entanglement may be relevant to chemical reactions \cite{fisher_quantum_2018} and may yield quantum processing applications in large molecules \cite{fisher_quantum_2015} using, e.g., projective measurements \cite{Freedman_quantum_2019}.
+Complete entanglement may seem surprising when interpreted as a fragile resource, but it is, in fact, quite generic in Hamiltonian eigenstates \cite{tichy2011essential} and many-body state space in general \cite{gross_most_2009,bremner_are_2009}.
+We anticipate that the our symmetry-induced intra-isomer entanglement will be similar in spirit to fermionic entanglement \cite{Bartlett_reference_2007} --- a useful resource \cite{morris2020entanglement}.
+The ability to \textit{switch} (\textit{a.k.a.} transition or interconvert) between isomers is possible in many molecules (e.g., in hydrogen~\cite{buntkowsky2006mechanism} or methane \cite{itano1980avoided}).
+When the isomers have different entanglement patterns, this ability may be relevant to chemical reactions \cite{fisher_quantum_2018} and, more speculatively, may yield exotic ways to process quantum information~\cite{fisher_quantum_2015,Freedman_quantum_2019}.
+Our explicit state spaces should help reduce the complexity cost of numerical studies (e.g., those using tensor networks \cite{bruognolo2021beginner}) where inter-isomer transitions can occur. }